 In most Agile teams, when you mention commitments (like knowing what you’re going to launch and when it will happen), you get reactions ranging from squirming to denial.

 It’s a constant struggle between those executives and stakeholders that are trying to run the business (with hiring plans, marketing program spend, partnerships and contracts depending on specific dates and deliverables) and the product team that is understandably reluctant to commit to dates and deliverables when they don’t yet understand what they need to deliver, and if it will actually work in terms of delivering the necessary business results, in addition to not knowing how much it will really cost because they don’t yet know the solution.

 Underlying all of this is the hard-learned lessons of product teams that many of the ideas won’t actually work as we hope, and those that could work will typically take several iterations to get to the point where they move the needle enough to be considered a business success.

 Now don’t get me wrong, many people have heard me rail against the perils of stakeholder-driven roadmaps.
-The recent article on The Opportunity Backlog was just the latest focusing on this problem.
 Good product companies minimize these commitments.
 But there are always some real commitments that need to be made in order to effectively run a company.

 So what to do?